enoch-ng/Dota2HelperBot/README.md

 ## Implemented commands

-`purge` - Purges a user’s messages from the server.
-Actually, it only searches the last 1000 messages of each channel, so if the user has been in the server for a long time you may need to run the command multiple times if you want to be thorough.

-`purgefromchannel` - Purges a user’s messages from the channel the command was issued in.
-Actually, it only searches the last 1000 messages in the channel, so if the user has been in the server for a long time you may need to run the command multiple times if you want to be thorough.

 `changename` - Causes the bot to choose a random new nickname.

 `ongoing` - Shows matches that are currently being “tracked” by the bot.